Overview of the Cisco Mobile Wireless Home Agent

 The Home Agent (HA) maintains mobile user registrations and tunnels packets destined for the mobile to the PDSN/FA.
 It supports reverse tunneling, and can securely tunnel packets to the PDSN using IPSec.
 Broadcast packets are not tunneled.
 Additionally, the HA performs dynamic home address assignment for the mobile.
 Home address assignment can be from address pools configured locally, through either DHCP server access, or from the AAA server.

-A Cisco HA based on the Cisco 7600 series router or Cisco Catalyst 6500 switch, with two MWAM cards housing five active HA images and five standby images, would support the above figures multiplied by 5.
+A Cisco HA based on the Cisco 7600 series router, with two SAMI cards housing six active HA images and six standby images, would support the above figures multiplied by 6.

 For more information on Mobile IP as it relates to Home Agent configuration tasks, please refer to the following URL: